TV Southasia

 TV Southasia was a TV channel from Broadcast Worldwide, the makers of the popular Bengali news channel Tara Newz.
 It was a combined effort of the broadcasters present in the 5 countries of the South-Asian Region, viz.
 Bangladesh, Nepal, India, Sri Lanka and Pakistan.
+Broadcasts started on 19 April 2008 and consisted of programmes produced by its partner channels.
 Its motto was 'We are you and you are who we are'.
-The channel was shut down in 2013.
+At the time of launching, the channel lacked adequate programmes from the Maldives.

 Rubana Huq was the CEO of the channel from 2006 to 2010.
+In December 2008, the channel started producing its own talent show, South Asian Superstar, with participants from the five member countries.

+The channel was shut down in 2013, at the same time as its sister channels Tara Newz and Tara Muzik.